 - Place furniture a short distance away so that your baby can toddle from one to the other.
 You can increase the gap as your child builds confidence.

 - Positive reinforcement!
 Make a fuss over even the littlest of steps.
-Simone at Dog Day and Delights also found encouragement to be a factor in building her little one’s confidence.
+Encouragement was a big factor for Simone at Dog Day and Delights too when building her little one’s confidence.

 - Turn it into a game.
 Enthusiastically count their steps or how long they can stay stood up for.
 Give them praise after each attempt.

 - Soft play is a good way to build muscle, develop balance and combat the fear of falling.
 Of course, it’s not ideal for learning how to walk due to being on unsteady ground so you’re not going to get a toddler from soft play visits alone!

 - Anna from In the Playroom says that another way of building muscle is to encourage them to climb the stairs (with an adult – obviously!).
 The stronger their muscles, the more confident and sturdy they’ll feel when it comes to standing and walking.
 (Remember to get a stair gate first.
 It’s amazing how quickly they get up those stairs once they know how!)

 - Give them a reason to want to walk.
 Place a toy or a treat that they will want to reach out to grab.
 They’ll soon forget they’re taking steps as their focus is elsewhere.
 Kate from Kate on Thin Ice jokes that Smarties on the arm of a chair worked for her, haha!

 - By far the most popular answer was using a push along walker.
 Eventually, they should gain enough confidence to take off on their own!
 However, it’s important not to allow your child to become too dependant on one (like my child!).
 Thanks Jemma (Mayflower Blogs), Lianne (Ankle Biters Adventures), Zoe (Mummy and Liss), Renee (Close Enough to Kiss) and Alison (Five Little Stars) for this recommendation.